 Atlanta is the birthplace of the Civil Rights movement.
 It’s a center of black wealth, political power and culture.
 Atlanta is a hub for immigrants from all over the world.
+It’s one of the few LGBTQ friendly places in The South.
 A small Atlanta suburb is one of the most welcoming cities for refugees in America.

 Geography, Weather & Natural Disasters

 No earthquakes.
 No wildfires.
 Few tornadoes.
 And hurricanes weakened by 200 miles of land.

 We have a beach 3 hours away.
 Incredible mountains are 3 hours away.
 A giant National Park is 4 hours away.
 We have a major river (even if it’s not right Downtown).
 And we have a ton of outdoor recreation opportunities.

 Summers are hot – but winters are mild.
 Snow comes occasionally.
 Atlanta gets many days of sunshine, but also plenty of rain to keep everything green.

 Sure – there is pollen and there’s summer humidity.
 I wish we had an ocean or river view downtown.
 But overall, the climate and geography are really good.